wp-plugins/favhero-favicon-generator/readme.txt

-=== FavHero - Favicon Generator ===
+=== Heroic Favicon Generator ===
 Contributors: herothemes
 Tags: favicon, icon, favourites, generator
 Requires at least: 3.5
-Tested up to: 3.7.1
+Tested up to: 3.8
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-FavHero is your one-click favicon generator for WordPress.
+Heroic Favicon Generator is your one-click favicon generator for WordPress.

 == Description ==

-Install favicons in a flash with FavHero.
-FavHero generates automatically generates favicons using images from you upload or select from the media gallery.
+Install favicons in a flash with Heroic Favicon Generator.
+This pugin generates automatically generates favicons using images from you upload or select from the media gallery.
 Support is provided for all modern favicons and automatic generation of the cross-compatible .ico with multiple embeded sizes.

 == Installation ==

 It's easy to get started

-1. Upload `ht-ultimate-favicon` to the `/wp-content/plugins/` directory or goto Plugins>Add New and search for FavHero.
+1. Upload `ht-ultimate-favicon` to the `/wp-content/plugins/` directory or goto Plugins>Add New and search for Heroic Favicon Generator.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Select Settings>FavHero Favicons.
+3. Select Settings>Heroic Favicon Generator.
 4. Upload or select your favicon by clicking Select Favicon.

 == Frequently Asked Questions ==